 - What disciplinary information is disclosed to the public?

-In addition, the initial round of sunset review includes a Consumer Satisfaction Survey, which
+In addition, the initial round of sunset review includes a Consumer Satisfaction Survey, which asks

-asks each board and bureau to assess what percentage of consumers are satisfied with the way in which the board handled their complaints.
+each board and bureau to assess what percentage of consumers are satisfied with the way in which the board handled their complaints.

-Index for all our Sunset Reviews.
+For current information go to our Index for Sunset Reviews.

 CCIDC Reporting Functions and Responsibilities